sarahmk125/flask-model/README.md

 To setup AWS:
 - Install AWS CLI, make sure you have ACCOUNT_ID file above
-- Authenticate docker: `sudo make auth`
+- Authenticate docker with ECS to double check it works: `make auth`
 - Make sure an ECR repo exists.
 If not, create one (through CLI: `aws ecr create-repository --region us-east-1 --repository-name flask-model`)

 ### Starting the App